 But, hard times for Hastings were not yet over.
 The final casualty of the Hastings mine explosion was the Hastings mine and the town itself.
 By November 1917, seven months after the explosion, the mine was only partially worked, and production had dropped dramatically.
 The company spent almost $128,000 in clearing up and reopening the mine but produced just 74,000 tons in 1917, and it never fully recovered.
 The Hastings mine had averaged 169,000 tons per year from 1913 through 1916, with peak production of 218,000 tons in 1916.

 By 1925, a Las Animas County business directory reported that Hasting still had a population of a thousand, including 75 miners.
-By 1929, the town’s population had dropped to just 300, which included just four Victor-American employees – an electrician, a mine surveyor, a tippleman, and a watchman.
+By 1929, the town’s population had dropped to just 300, including four Victor-American employees – an electrician, a mine surveyor, a tippleman, and a watchman.
 By 1939, the formerly busy mining camp had become a ghost town and in 1948, a business directory listed only one inhabitant.

 The old townsite is located about 16 miles northwest of Trinidad, Colorado.
 Take I-25 North to Exit 27, and travel west on County Road 44 about three miles.
 Visitors will pass the Ludlow Memorial on the north side of the road and Ludlow’s ghost town on the south before reaching the Hastings townsite.